karianpour/react-hichestan-datetimepicker/README.md

 value|union|no||Sets the value for the Date-Time input.
 -----

+###Date and Time format
+As we always save the date and time in back-end in timestamp, it does not make sense to send the data in any other format than  ISO 8601 date which I find the best date format.

 ###Contribution
 Feel free to fork and add some feature.
 If you have time to do improvement on the U/I that will be appreciated.
+If some one for any reason wants to sand the date and time format in any other format than ISO 8601, we need to inject a date and time formatter into the component.

 ### License